SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

 \subsection{Time Integration}

 After spatial discretization, the semi-discrete system is advanced in time using explicit time integration schemes.
 Two alternatives are available: a Verlet scheme and a symplectic (leapfrog-type) scheme, presented in Algorithm~1 and Algorithm~2, respectively.
-The stable time step is selected to satisfy stability constraints accounting for \begin{itemize} \item a CFL-type constraint based on wave propagation and particle velocity, \item an acceleration-based constraint associated with explicit time integration. \end{itemize} Accordingly, we enforce
+The stable time step is selected to satisfy stability constraints accounting for \begin{itemize} \item a CFL-type constraint based on wave propagation and particle velocity, \item an acceleration-based constraint associated with explicit time integration. \end{itemize} Accordingly, the time-step $\Delta t$ is chosen to satisfy

 where $C_{\mathrm{CFL}}$ is a user-defined factor.
 The individual bounds are defined as